ax1/scott-WP17/scott-serial/README.md

 - test serial monitor receiving data
 - prepare to raspberry, make a resistor divider to shift from 5V to 3V3
 - connect arduino tx to resistor and 3v3 pin in resistor to pin 10 in raspi
-- test receing with minicom
+- test receiving with minicom
 - install scott-serial (this app)